dgpv/miniscript-alloy-spec-generated-samples/README.md

 but with `main_search_predicate` modified to say `tl_conflict in timelocks[RootNode]`.
 This means that all samples represent scripts that contain a timelock conflict.

+The `8f1e80d95c49d49563b97fb97fd3ed38b55b4672_malleable.zip` file contains 3492 .dot files that are a result of running the same automation at commit 8f1e80d95c49d49563b97fb97fd3ed38b55b4672 with "main" run clause, but with `main_search_predicate` modified to say `RootNode not in NonMalleableHolds` and commented out `s[RootNode]`.
+This is the same as for `33b85f29d53e2623b955d55afe9061f5d0fc96d3_malleable.zip`, but with more relaxed rules (no `s[RootNode]`, what should be irrelevant if malleability properties are not enforced).
+It is interesting that there were much more duplicates without `s[RootNode]`, though, as only 3492 files out of 10000 was unique, compared to 7024 in the `33b85f29d53e2623b955d55afe9061f5d0fc96d3_malleable.zip`.

 These dot files can be processed by the `tools/parse_miniscript_dot.py` script in the aforementioned miniscript-alloy-spec repository.